Dog Hanging Head Down – [What Should I Do?]

 Possible Reasons Why Your Dog Hanging Head Down

-Another possibility is that your dog may have an underlying medical issue, such as neck pain or an ear infection, which causes discomfort when they hold its head up.
-Lastly, it could simply be a habit your dog has developed.
+The possibility is that your dog may have an underlying medical issue, such as neck pain or an ear infection, which causes discomfort when they hold its head up.
+It could simply be a habit your dog has developed.
 Suppose you’re concerned about your dog’s behavior.
 In that case, it’s best to consult your veterinarian to rule out any potential health issues and develop a plan to help your furry friend feel better.
 Here are some reasons why dog hanging head down:

 1. Displaced Disks